Dr Lorna Carson

 Assistant Professor in Chinese Studies (Linguistics)

-Ms. Jiang, based in the School of Linguistic, Speech and Communication Sciences, researches the Applied Linguistics of Chinese, with a particular focus on Chinese character writing, strategy use and translation.
-Ms Jiang coordinates the M.Phil. in Chinese Studies.
+Dr Jiang, based in the School of Linguistic, Speech and Communication Sciences, researches the Applied Linguistics of Chinese, with a particular focus on Chinese character writing, strategy use and translation.
+Dr Jiang coordinates the M.Phil. in Chinese Studies.

 Dr INOUE Keiko